-Within Somerset there are three infrastructure organisations who can offer support for groups, communities and individuals across Somerset.
+Within Somerset there are two infrastructure organisations who can offer support for groups, communities and individuals across Somerset.
 These organisations have experienced advisors who will be able to support you, from start-up, though to achieving sustainability.
 They will be able to offer advice on a wide range of topics, including governance, policies, charitable status, funding and volunteering.

 There are various funding sources available to community groups and charities in Somerset.
 Below we have provided links to databases where you can search for funding as well as examples of several different sources of funding across Somerset.